Covers of (1 numbers or more)

 - 🔙 Back to Band

-- 🔍 Blue Öyster Cult (DuckDuckGo search or Google search or WP search)
+- 🔍 Blue Öyster Cult (DuckDuckGo search or Google search or WP search or FB)

 Blue Öyster Cult is an USA rock band formed on Long Island in Stony Brook, New York, in 1967.
 Best known for the singles “(Don’t Fear) The Reaper”, “Burnin’ for You”, and “Godzilla”, the band has sold 25 million records worldwide, including 7 million in the United States alone.
 The band’s fusion of hard rock and psychedelia with occult, fantastical and often tongue-in-cheek lyrics had a major influence on heavy metal music.